shaurya157/MusicalKaleidoscope/README.md

 There are many directions this cellular automata engine could eventually go.
 Some anticipated updates are:

+- [ ] Play sample music to see the Kaleidoscope being created automatically
 - [ ] Fractal design along with Kaleidoscopic design
 - [ ] Allow the user to rotate the Kaleidoscope
 - [ ] Store their creation to share with their friends